earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/setup-r-rstudio/2016-12-08-setup-04-file-organization-101.md

 * Utilize a naming convention that is:
    * **Human readable** - use directory names that are easy to understand.
    * **Machine readable** - avoid funky characters OR SPACES.
-   * **Support sorting**  - If you have a list of input files, it's nice to be able to sort them to quickly see what's there and find what you need.
+   * **Support sorting**  - If you have a list of input files, it's nice to be able to sort them to quickly see what's there and find What you need.
 * **Preserve raw data so it's not modified:** We'll worry about this later.
 * Have easy to read directory names that contains components of the project (e.g. code, data, outputs, figures, etc)